unahouExosite/docs/portals/README.md

 Activate an activation email.

-* The activation email is created by POST /users to create the user with header contains X-User-Agent
+* The activation email is generated by calling POST /users to create a user with `X-User-Agent` in the request header.

 ##### Permissions